Learn how to make agate slices out of candy. This unique rock candy geode slice is great on its own or as a decoration on top of geode cakes.

 Template for the Agate Slice Molds

 To make it easy to create the molds, I’ve put together this candy mold template you can use.
 Download it below or in the shop.
-Feel free to scale it to whatever size you would like to make your candies.
+Feel free to scale it to the size you would like to make your candies.

 Download the Free Template